AliesTaha/aliestaha.github.io/README.md

 <a href="https://alitaha.ca"> <img src="https://user-images.githubusercontent.com/103478551/210185146-782cac57-cda1-4619-b6d6-e94dc96c49a5.png"> </a>

-My personal portfolio website.
+My personal <a href="https://alitaha.ca"> portfolio website </a>.
 It is compatible with mobile devices, developed with Mobile First methodology, then desktop.
 This responsive personal portfolio website was made using HTML, CSS, and JavaScript.
 It contains a header, footer, and a section for homepage, about, skills, qualifications, my projects and contacts.

 <hr>